elatov/elatov.github.io/_posts/2012-10-22-mounting-an-ntfs-volume-on-freebsd-9-with-etcfstab-file.md

 	2048 15631360 1 ntfs (7.5G)

-In the above output we can see it&#8217;s the first one.
+In the above output we can see it's the first one.
 So I will be mounting */dev/da0s1*.
 Here is the entry I had to put into my */etc/fstab* file to get the mount point to work:

 	elatov@freebsd:~>grep da0 /etc/fstab
 	/dev/da0s1 /mnt/usb ntfs rw,mountprog=/usr/local/bin/ntfs-3g,uid=500,gid=500,late 0 0

-With above setup, I could type &#8216;mount /dev/da0s1&#8242; or &#8216;mount /mnt/usb&#8217; and my disk would mount with the appropriate permissions.
-Here is how it looks like when it&#8217;s mounted:
+With above setup, I could type 'mount /dev/da0s1' or 'mount /mnt/usb' and my disk would mount with the appropriate permissions.
+Here is how it looks like when it's mounted:

 	elatov@freebsd:~>sudo mount /mnt/usb